aidi-2004-ai-enterprise/Assignment2_Lanuja/README.md

 4) How would you optimize if response times are too slow?
 Increase CPU/RAM per instance; tune concurrency.
-Keep model in memory, load at startup (done).
+Keep model in memory, load at startup .
 Reduce logging; avoid heavy work on request path.
 Consider lighter/quantized models or batching if appropriate.
 Enable min instances to avoid cold starts.